 1. Router agents

 Router agents enable agents to decide which external knowledge sources and tools to use based on user queries.
-Acting as traffic controllers, these agents assess the task and direct it to the right resource so the most relevant and accurate information is retrieved.
+Acting as traffic controllers, these agents assess the task and direct it to the right resource so the most relevant documents are retrieved.
 A retrieval agent enhances this process by improving the accuracy of responses, allowing for autonomous task performance, and facilitating better collaboration with humans through access to specialized knowledge sources and validation of retrieved information before processing.

 2. Query planning agents